 When to claim

 You should claim relief at the time of import.
 If you do not do this, we may accept a late claim and repay the appropriate charges subject to conditions.

 How to claim

 You can claim Returned Goods Relief in the normal way, orally or by conduct (walking through the green channel).
-If you are sending your items by freight you should claim Returned Goods Relief by using the customs procedure codes in the tariff.
+If you are sending your items by freight you should claim the relief by using the customs procedure codes in the Tariff.